MrFeloniusGru/DotNetAsyncExamples/ProcessTasksAsTheyCompliteExample/Readme.md

 This project is console application based on the **_Stephen Toub_** [Processing tasks as they complete](https://devblogs.microsoft.com/pfxteam/processing-tasks-as-they-complete/) article and shows the method of processing task's results in order they have been completed.

-The simple approache to process tasks in order the have been completed is using waitAny() in the loop.
+The simple approach to process tasks in order they have been completed is using waitAny() in the loop.
 But this method has computational complexity O(n^2)
 ```c#
 var tasks = new List<Task>{
     new Task.Delay(TimeSpan.FromSecond(3)),